mesg-foundation/engine/docs/guide/application/listen-for-events.md

 ## Listen for task execution outputs

 The execution of tasks can take a long time to finish depending on the action they are completing, so outputs are sent back asynchronously.
-To listen for task execution's outputs, applications need to open a stream with the Core through [gRPC](https://grpc.io/) and use the [Protobuffer definition](https://github.com/mesg-foundation/core/blob/dev/api/core/api.proto).
+To listen for task execution's outputs, applications need to open a stream with Core through [gRPC](https://grpc.io/) and use the [Protobuffer definition](https://github.com/mesg-foundation/core/blob/dev/api/core/api.proto).

 ::: warning
 Outputs are sent asynchronously.
-Make sure that the application listens for outputs before it executes a task, otherwise it will miss the outputs.
+Make sure that the Application listens for outputs before it executes a task, otherwise it will miss the outputs.
 :::

 <tabs>